PackTalk is a blog for the Healthcare Packaging Industry

 One key function of medical packaging is to inform the end user about the packaged device and how to use it safelyMost of us know the iconic symbols found in medical packaging such as “sterile” or CE that effectively communicate to healthcare professionals about the device.
 Additionally, packaging design cues like chevron pouches and thumb notches help healthcare professionals to use proper opening techniques required for aseptic presentation.
 Things get more complicated with double or triple barrier packages when the validated sterile barrier is not clearly identifiable at the point-of-use.
 Thankfully, new sterile barrier symbols from the Sterile Barrier Association (SBA) will help to indicate just that!

 The Medical Device Regulation (MDR) requires that sterile packaging shall be recognized as such.
 Reading it the first time, one may think that just by printing the good old sterile symbol is enough.
 However, MDR further requires that the design allows for easy and safe handling and to eliminate, or reduce as far as possible, the risk of infection to the patient.
 In regulatory language, elimination – or reduction as far as possible – of risk is a big ask and especially big when we are referring to patient safety.
-In order to ensure that sterile barrier system is recognised as such, some packaging configurations need additional labelling.
+In order to ensure that sterile barrier system is recognized as such, some packaging configurations need additional labeling.

 For example, implantable devices are often contained in multiple packaging layers consisting of protective packaging and the sterile barriers.
 After the easily distinguished, outermost protective packaging layers have been removed, we may find a double-entry pouch with two Tyvek® pouches containing the sterile medical deviceIs the pouch inside the outer pouch sterile?
 Indeed, it would be impossible to differentiate a validated sterile barrier from protective packaging if the packaging doesn’t inform the end user about the difference.